DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 No – You will be learning how computers work at a low level rather than how to install hardware.
 However, you will be doing lots of practical programming.

 Most of the programming you do will be in C#.
-In the first year, you will learn the basic constructs and then towards the end of the first year extend that to include object-oriented programming techniques.
-You will also learn to programme in Assembly Language, SQL and Haskell (a functional language)
+In the first year, you will learn the basic constructs and then towards the end of the first year extend that to include object oriented programming techniques.
+You will also learn to program in Assembly Language, SQL and Haskell (a functional language)

 No, all our A Level Computer Science teaching rooms have computers that run all the necessary software.
-We also have a number of study areas around the College with computers for you to use when you are not in lessons.
+We also have several study areas around the College with computers for you to use when you are not in lessons.

 Available As